Social work (M23)

 In your second year you will complete a 100 day social work practice placement starting in the autumn term.
 You will also complete your dissertation and study the Professional Development module, both of which support and develop your placement learning.
 As part of professional development you will participate in a week-long experiential group relations conference in either December or April.

 This course will equip you with the skills and knowledge needed to practice as a reflective, capable, and effective social worker.
-Developed in collaboration with local employers, the course reflects the priorities and needs of contemporary social work practice and is approved by the Health Care Professions Council.
+Developed in collaboration with local employers, the course reflects the priorities and needs of contemporary social work practice and is approved by Social Work England.

 On this course, under supervision and guidance, you will complete two periods of assessed social work practice and be able to demonstrate attainment of nationally recognised standards in social work.